CASPer Practice Test

 What is the CASPer Test?

-The CASPer test is an online tool used by medical schools and healthcare programs to evaluate applicants' personal and professional characteristics.
+The CASPer test is an online tool used by medical schools and healthcare programs to evaluate applicants' professional and sampling personal characteristics.
 It's an integral part of the admissions process, designed to assess non-cognitive skills like empathy, ethics, communication, and problem-solving abilities.

 Key Points about CASPer: